195th Wing

 The 195th Wing is a unit of the California Air National Guard, stationed at Beale Air Force Base, California.
-If mobilized, the wing would be assigned to the United States Space Force.
-It comprises seven subordinate units at five locations throughout the state.
+If mobilized, the wing would be assigned to Air Combat Command.
+It comprises five subordinate units at four locations throughout the state.
 The 195th controls all non-flying, non-kinetic operations for the California Air National Guard.
 The wing was activated as the headquarters for California Air National Guard space, cyber, and intelligence, surveillance & reconnaissance units.
+Its space units were transferred out of the wing to the U.S. Space Force in 2025.

 From 1970 through 1974, the wing flew Lockheed C-130 Hercules aircraft from Van Nuys Air National Guard Base as the 195th Tactical Airlift Group.

-Today the wing's mission is to train, deploy and employ its airmen and assets to deliver integrated space, cyber, and intelligence, surveillance & reconnaissance capabilities to the Combatant Commands and the Governor of California.
+Today the wing's mission is to train, deploy and employ its airmen and assets to deliver integrated cyber, Communications, and intelligence, surveillance & reconnaissance capabilities to the Combatant Commands and the Governor of California.